sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 ![Example Image](assets/348295413-ce88f6c8-ed77-441f-85a2-afb2f196006e.png)

-All the experiements were logged in the MLFLOW which can be access at ```bash http://localhost:5000 ```.
+All the experiements were logged in the MLFLOW which can be access at ``` http://localhost:5000 ```.
 The Best Models among the XGBoost and CatBoost were registred with the MLFLow model registry.

 CatBoost Model can be find under "Production" tag and XGBoost Model can be find under "Staging".